-Dwight D. Anderson Memorial Music Library
+Dwight Anderson Memorial Music Library

 Founded in 1947, the mission of the Library is to support the curricular and research needs of School of Music students and faculty, as well as the needs of music-related studies throughout the University.
 The Library is housed on three floors of the School of Music building and is the largest facility of its type in the state.
 The library is staffed by 2 fulltime music librarians and 3 full-time support staff.
-The Music Library's collection includes over 170,000 volumes of books, periodicals, and printed music and over 25,000 recordings and videos.
+The Music Library's collection includes over 170.000 volumes of books. periodicals, and printed music and over 25,000 recordings and videos.
 In addition, the library subscribes to a large number of electronic resources, including online journals and streaming audio databases.
-Among the special collections housed in the Library are archival materials related to music in Kentucky, the Isidore Philipp Archive, the UofL Concert and Recital Collection, and all materials related to the Grawemeyer Award for Music Composition.
-A collection of eighteenth and early nineteenth- century prints and manuscripts owned by the Ricasoli family of Tuscany is also housed in the library's archives.
+Among the special collections housed in the Library are archival materials related to music in Kentucky, the Isidore Philipp Archive, the UofL Concert and Recital Collection, and all materials related to the Grawemever Award for Music Composition, A collection of eighteenth and early nineteenth- century prints manuscripts owned by the Ricasoli family of Tuscany is also housed in the library's archives.
 An extensive listening area is located in the library along with computers to access online resources.
 Library materials can be checked out by all UofL students, faculty, and staff.
 The Cardinal Card serves as a library card.
-During regular Fall and Spring terms, the library is open 68 hours per week.
+For hours of operation, please visit the library's website at http://library.louisville.edu/music/home.